Gloucestershire Initial Teacher Education Partnership (GITEP)

 School-based professional studies is a weekly session in your placement school led by a senior member of staff, normally the school’s training manager.

 Subject pathway is a weekly seminar with the subject leader and other trainees in your subject.
 These usually take place in the subject leader’s school but can take place in other schools, with guest presenters.
 These sessions focus on the development of practical teaching strategies and on enhancing subject expertise for teaching.
-More information about the computing programme is available on the GITEP website
+More information about the art and design programme is available on the GITEP website

 In addition to the award of Qualified Teacher Status, assessed by GITEP SCITT, the programme leads to a PGCE awarded by the University of Bristol.
 Other than one induction day at the start of the programme no formal training takes place at the University.